jmwfr/SimpleBacklogSCRUM/README.md

 ## Prerequisites

-A simple webserver with PHP enabled is enough to make it work
+A simple webserver with PHP enabled and an internet connection is enough to make it work

 ## Usage
 To add a task to the backlog just click the "Add Task" button, it will be directly added to the 'Todo' column.